 Candidates choosing this plan must complete a thesis, and the 6 hours of thesis courses will count as part of the 36 hours required for the degree.
 At least 30 of the required 36 hours must be taken in the Department of Philosophy.
 Students taking the thesis option must have an A- average in their first year of graduate study in the program.

 Plan II (Non-thesis Option)

 Candidates must complete 36 semester hours of approved courses, of which 30 hours must be taken in the Department of Philosophy.
-In addition, candidates must submit to the director of graduate studies, by the middle of their final semester, a copy of a seminar paper they judge to be their best.
+In addition, candidates must submit to the director of graduate studies, by the middle of their final semester, a copy of the seminar paper they judge to be best.
 The paper should be revised and corrected in light of further consultation with the professor in the seminar.